Lushegtech/shopify-gtm-checkout-tracking-code/README.md

 # Shopify GTM Checkout Tracking Code

 This project provides a complete Google Tag Manager (GTM) integration for Shopify checkout tracking.

+> **Note:**
-It pushes detailed checkout and purchase events to the `dataLayer` for use with GTM and Google Analytics 4 (GA4).
+> This script is designed to push checkout and ecommerce events to the `dataLayer` for use with **Google Tag Manager (GTM)**.
+>
+> **GTM acts as a bridge**—it listens for these events and can forward them to any analytics or marketing platform you configure in GTM, such as **Google Analytics 4 (GA4)**, Google Ads, Facebook Pixel, and more.
+>
+> While the event names and data structure are compatible with GA4’s recommended ecommerce events, you are not limited to GA4.
+You can use these events for any other tags or platforms supported by GTM.

 ## Features